anitaokoh/Most-Preferred-Marvel-Character/README.md

 I also rewrote an article about it so you can read about the concluding result here

 **SPOILER ALERT:** It was Rogue.
 SEE WHY.

+There was also a  **Bonus** analyses to calculate the **BODY MASS INDEX**(BMI) of each character and categorize them as obese and healthy etc. You can also find the code in the file above named `marvel.sql` and in the article as well here.